Ouranosinc/Magpie/docs/configuration.rst

     Specifies if SSL should be employed for sending email.

-    If not enabled, `Magpie` will first attempt to establish a TLS connection if the targeted SMTP server supports it to ensure encrypted emails.
-If it is not supported by that server, it falls back to unencrypted emails (not recommended) since no other alternatives exist.
+    If not enabled, `Magpie` will first attempt to establish a TLS connection if the targeted SMTP server supports it to use encrypted emails.
+If it is not supported by that server, it falls back to unencrypted emails since no other alternatives exist.

 .. envvar:: MAGPIE_TOKEN_EXPIRE